List of DC Comics characters: B: Boom

 Boom is the name of two characters appearing in American comic books published by DC Comics.

 First version

 The first Boom is a rock-skinned alien who was previously locked into combat with another alien of his species named Thoom.
 They were recruited into the Poglachian Green Lantern Corps as part of a plot by the Weaponers of Qward to discredit the real Green Lantern Corps.

 Judy Garrick

 The New Golden Age reveals that Jay Garrick and Joan Garrick had a daughter, Judy Garrick, who inherited her father's superhuman speed and served as his sidekick before being kidnapped by the Time Masters and Childminder.
-Following their defeat, Boom is transported to the present day, with Judy regaining her memories of her.
+When Red Arrow and Stargirl end up on Orphan Island, Red Arrow is captured by the Child Collectors and imprisoned along with Boom.
+Boom is among the Lost Children who are brought to the present day by Hourman, as returning them to their own time would cause a time paradox.